terminusdb/terminusdb-client-js/docs/README.md

 [![npm version](https://img.shields.io/npm/v/@terminusdb/terminusdb-client?logo=npm)](https://www.npmjs.com/package/@terminusdb/terminusdb-client)
 [![npm downloads](https://img.shields.io/npm/dw/@terminusdb/terminusdb-client?color=red&label=npm%20package&logo=npm&style=flat)](https://www.npmjs.com/package/@terminusdb/terminusdb-client)

-> This repository is for the JavaScript client for TerminusDB and TerminusX.
+> This repository is for the JavaScript package for TerminusDB and TerminusX.
 The
-> JavaScript client runs in the browser and on Node.js.
+> JavaScript package runs in the browser and on Node.js.

 [**TerminusDB**][terminusdb] is an [open-source][terminusdb-repo] graph database
 and document store.
 It allows you to link JSON documents in a powerful knowledge